18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 ## Security and privacy norms

 Risk management is a big part of developing government digital services.
-18F relies on a number of platforms to create secure, compliant-by-default websites and web applications, including the use of [Cloud.gov Pages (formerly Federalist)](https://cloud.gov/pages/) and [Cloud.gov](https://cloud.gov/).
+18F relies on a number of platforms to create secure, compliant-by-default websites and web applications, including the use of [Cloud.gov Pages (formerly Federalist)](https://cloud.gov/pages/),[Cloud.gov](https://cloud.gov/), [Login.gov](https://www.login.gov/), and [Seach.gov](https://search.gov/).

 As our work moves closer to production, our partners may ask us to help them obtain an Authority to Operate (ATO) for the products or services we’ve helped create.
-We often begin this conversation by identifying who at our partner agency will play key roles in the authorization process (such as the authorizing official and system owner), and by following our [Before You Ship guide](https://before-you-ship.18f.gov/ato/).
+We often begin this conversation by identifying who at our partner agency will play key roles in the authorization process (such as the authorizing official and system owner).
 It can also be helpful to ask about:

 {:.list-item--margin-bottom-extra}
 - Authentication (it’s okay to have short-term and long-term solutions)
 - Our partner agency’s existing policies around account management
-- Our partner’s use of [FedRAMPed](https://marketplace.fedramp.gov/) products (as they relate to the product or service we’ve helped create)
+- Our partner’s use of tools authorized governement-wide via the [FedRAMP](https://marketplace.fedramp.gov/) authorization program.

 We discuss privacy norms and relevant information practices to ensure mutual understanding of essential concepts and identify differences in each agency's approaches.
 For example, 18F’s design research is defined by information practices outlined in [GSA’s Privacy Impact Assessment for Design Research](https://www.gsa.gov/reference/gsa-privacy-program/privacy-impact-assessments-pia).
 However, our norms are not our partner’s norms; and just because GSA’s Privacy Office sanctions our design research program doesn’t mean that our partner agency’s privacy office will do the same (see [legal]({{site.baseurl}}/research/legal/) and [privacy]({{site.baseurl}}/research/privacy/)).
 As we conduct design research on behalf of our agency partners, we may need to prompt conversation between the following GSA offices and their counterparts at our partner agencies: